The phenomenon that is content streaming has officially hit the world of home rowing machines…and with a bang.

 And if you aren’t in the mood for a competition, you can always take a more relaxed approach and enjoy a scenic row through gorgeous virtual destinations around the world.

-You can also access more standard, guided workouts that lead you through different rowing/non-rowing exercises to help get you in better overall shape (although there are no true instructor-led workouts on Aviron).
+You can also access more standard, guided workouts that lead you through different rowing/non-rowing exercises to help get you in better overall shape.

 The computer in the Aviron saves all of your workout data, allowing you to easily track your metrics and performance over time.

 The takeaway here, is that the Aviron makes a real effort to make exercising more entertaining.
 This rower comes with tons of gaming and racing inspired workouts to take the monotony out of working out.